 - security information management, which collects, analyzes, and reports on log data

 Several other elements are vital to comprehensive network perimeter security, such as access controls, factor authentication, email filtering, and web protection.
-These features are typically managed through a centralized network security platform, though every organization has its own unique IT governance policies.
+Though every organization has unique IT governance policies, these features are typically managed through a centralized network security platform.

 The Future of Network Security: From Borders to Borderless

 Network perimeter security still plays a crucial role in protecting manufacturers from cybercrime.
-For one, most of the access and traffic management systems are still crucial for authenticating external users as they connect to the network and blocking potentially malicious activities.
+For one, most access and traffic management systems are still vital for authenticating external users as they connect to the network and block potentially malicious activities.
 Recent trends in mobile phone use, cloud computing, remote work, and IoT integration have forced companies to pay closer attention to threats that originate from inside their private networks, CSO reported.
 Now that employees increasingly connect to enterprise networks from their devices, endpoint security has become a key concern.

 “In the U.S., digital transformation efforts are having a significant impact on security.
 As organizations evolve their businesses with new technologies such as AI and IoT, they must evolve their security strategy as well,” said Jessica Goepfert, program vice president of IDC Customer Insights & Analysis.